wiretrustee/docs.wiretrustee.com/docs/examples/aws-ecs-client-daemon.md

 * Fragile firewall configuration.
 * Yet, another server to secure and maintain.

-**In this example, we will run Wiretrustee client configured as a daemon set in ECS.**
+**In this example, we will run Wiretrustee client configured as a daemon set in ECS deployed with Terraform.**

 This allows you to: